solidrock-technology/docs/docs/faqs/index.md

 Using the 3 dots action menu choose to 'Edit' the order.
 You can also access the edit page from the order 'Show' page by clicking on the 'Order Options' button and choosing 'Edit Order' from the menu.

-On the order edit page update the 'Amount Paid' field to match the amount you received by bank transfer (we'll show you the total value of the order so you can easily see if the transfered amount is equal to the full value of the order).
+On the order edit page update the 'Amount Paid' field to match the amount you received by bank transfer (we'll show you the total value of the order, so you can easily see if the transferred amount is equal to the full value of the order).
 If the order has been fully paid set the 'Payment Status' dropdown to 'Paid' (if not you may want to leave the status as pending).
 Click the 'Update Order' to save the changes.

 ## Accounts